 After leaving the RAF in 1974 spent over 22 years in the oil industry living and working in Saudi Arabia, Libya, Iran, Sultanate of Oman with brief stints in Nigeria, Dubai and Kuwait.
 Obtained his first degree at the age of 50, a BA(Hons) in Business which never helped in finding work but gave great personal satisfaction.

-Bev currently works at BAS Cambridge in the Polar Records Department.
+Bev currently works at BAS Cambridge in Information Services, working across the Polar Data Centre, Library and Archives Service.

 John Blunn was elected to the committee at the 2015 AGM.
 John has wintered at Halley, Rothera and South Georgia as a Field Assistant and Base Commander.